sorbet/sorbet/website/docs/error-reference.md

 srb tc --packager-layers util,lib,app
 ```

-If the flag is not passed, then the default valid layers are `library` and
+If the flag is passed with no argument, then the default valid layers are
-`application`.
+`library` and `application`.

 ## 4001